bldl/emplace-spidermonkey/README.md

    Read more [here](https://udn.realityripple.com/docs/Mozilla/Projects/SpiderMonkey/Internals/self-hosting)

    The purpose of selfhosted code is a combination of simplicity and efficiency (applies for some cases).
-But it comes with strict limitations, as supposed to normal javascript.
+But it comes with strict limitations, as supposed to normal JavaScript™.

-   **What methods can be used in selfhosted javascript**
+   **What methods can be used in selfhosted JavaScript™**
      - We can use other methods written in selfhosted code (remember, "everything" is an object)
      - We can use methods specified in selfHosting.cpp, which are made available to selfhosted code.